Generic Name: fosamprenavir (FOS am PREN a veer)

 What other drugs will affect fosamprenavir?

-Many drugs can interact with fosamprenavir, and some drugs should not be used together.
+Many drugs can affect fosamprenavir, and some drugs should not be used at the same time.
+Tell your doctor about all your current medicines and any medicine you start or stop using.
+This includes prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible interactions are listed here.
-Tell your doctor about all your current medicines and any you start or stop using, especially:

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.